agallou/baboard/README.md

 `string` : service name.
 Defaults to ``.
 Examples : `Mailcatcher`, `Front`, `Back`, `FR`, `EN`, `Redis Commander`.

+If you have an hostname based application running in your container (that's not a good practice), you can indicate the host used to access the container by prefixing the name by the hostname followed by a colon.
+For example : `myhostname:Website`.

+If you have multiple hostname based applications running in your container (that's not a good practice), you can indicate them by separating them with a coma.
+For example : `myhostname:Website 1,mysecondhostname:Website 2`.

 ### baboard.project.name

 `string` : project name.
 Defaults to ``.
 Examples : `atoum website`, `atoum documentation`, `afup.org`, `aperophp.net`, `myProject`.